kiranmurmu/chrome-extensions/getting-started/README.md

 # Getting Started
-This project will build an chrome extension that allows the user to change the background color of the currently focused page.
+This project will build a chrome extension that allows the user to change the background color of the currently focused page.